Step into summer with National Walking Month

 Scottish Beaver Trail, Knapdale Forest

 Knapdale Forest in Argyll, near Lochgilphead, is the perfect place to go beaver spotting!
 Follow the official Scottish Beaver Trail and become a pro at tracking these funny, furry little guys.
-You’ll begin at the Barnluasgan Information Centre where you’ll learn all about the busy beavers and how it was here that they were first re-introduced to Scotland.
-Then you can take the 3 mile circular trail filled with beaver canals and ripples in the water.
+You’ll begin at the Barnluasgan Information Centre where you’ll learn all about the busy beavers.
+It was here in Knapdale that they were first re-introduced to Scotland.
+Then you can take your camera and your curiosity on the 3 mile circular trail, tracking beaver canals and ripples in the hope of snapping a shot.

 Arthur’s Seat, Edinburgh

-If you’re a city dweller, there will probably be a few nice spots of nature and various fine trails of architecture for you to enjoy on foot.
-Arthur’s Seat in Edinburgh is the best example of a grand city ramble.
-This ancient volcano smack bang in the middle of the city is always a unique spot to explore. cast your eye over the city and spot some of Scotland’s many other hills in the snow-capped distance.
+Even if you’re a city dweller, there are usually a few nice spots of nature and various fine trails of architecture for you to enjoy on foot.
+Arthur’s Seat in Edinburgh is the best example of a great wee city ramble.
+This ancient volcano smack bang in the middle of the city is always a unique spot to explore.
+Cast your eye over the city and spot some of Scotland’s many other hills in the snow-capped distance.